 How to Grow Mexican Petunias From Seed

 Growing Mexican petunias from seed is another easy way of propagating these plants.
-Here’s how to do it:
+Here’s how:

 - Place the pots in a warm area that receives bright, indirect light.